k22jung/lane-follow/README.md

-# Lane Following
+# Lane-Following

-**Lane Following** is a program for detecting lane markers on a road to calculate the alignment of the road with a vehicle.
+**Lane-Following** is a program for detecting lane markers on a road to calculate the alignment of the road with a vehicle.
 The tools and algorithms used are as follows:

 * Color filters
 * Gaussian Blur